j3-signalroom/cc-clients-python_lib/.blog/how-to-programmatically-pause-and-resume-a-flink-statement.md

         logger.error(e)
         logger.error("Response: %s", response)
 ```

+> **Note:** The `config` variable is a dictionary that contains the configuration for the `FlinkClient` class.
+The `statement_name` variable is the name of the Flink SQL statement that you want to stop or start.
+All these variables are defined in the `.env` file.
+(Refer to the [tests/test_flink_client.py/load_configurations](https://github.com/j3-signalroom/cc-clients-python_lib/blob/main/tests/test_flink_client.py) function for the environment variables that are required to run the test.)

 To test the starting a currently stopped Flink SQL statement, which you can see in the picture below taken from the CCAF Flink statements tab UI:
 ![flink-statement-stopped](images/flink-statement-stopped.png)
 Execute the following command in the terminal: